luisdiogo2071317/azure-docs.pt-pt/articles/azure-stack/user/azure-stack-rest-api-use.md

   **password**

-  A palavra-passe de administrador de Azure pilha AAD.
+  A senha de administrador do AAD de pilha do Azure.

 ### <a name="example"></a>Exemplo